 - 11.01 Disciplinary action and discharge will be issued only in cases where there is just cause. - (a) The Employer accepts and will adhere to the principles of progressive discipline.
 The value of progressive discipline with the aim of being corrective in application is recognized by both parties.
 Where appropriate, discipline will be preceded by coaching.
-Progressive discipline will typically involve: - (i) a verbal warning first, - (ii) followed by a written warning, - (iii) followed by suspension prior to discharge. - (b) Disciplinary action shall be documented and communicated at a meeting convened specifically for that purpose. - (c) Subject to the Union's right to grieve the Employer's decision to do so, the Employer may skip 1 or more steps in the progressive disciplinary process, having regard for the severity of the conduct in question and the relevant mitigating and aggravating factors, if any. - 11.02 The Employer and the Union acknowledge that investigations must be treated as confidential by all parties.
-Information shared with affected parties during the course of an investigation shall not constitute a breach of confidentiality for the purposes of this Article. - An employee has the right to be accompanied by a Union Representative at each disciplinary meeting or investigation in which their conduct is in question.
-The Employer will inform the employee of this right.
-If an employee chooses not to exercise this right, their decision shall be communicated to the Union and Employer in writing. - 11.04 Prior to disciplining an employee, the Employer will meet with the employee and a Union representative unless the employee chooses not to exercise their right under Article 11.03.
+Progressive discipline will typically involve: - (d) a verbal warning first, - (e) followed by a written warning, - (f) followed by suspension prior to discharge. - (b) Disciplinary action shall be documented and communicated at a meeting convened

+- specifically for that purpose. - (c) Subject to the Union's right to grieve the Employer's decision to do so, the Employer may skip 1 or more steps in the progressive disciplinary process, having regard for the severity of the conduct in question and the relevant mitigating and aggravating factors, if any. - 11.02 The Employer and the Union acknowledge that investigations must be treated as confidential by all parties.
+Information shared with affected parties during the course of an investigation shall not constitute a breach of confidentiality for the purposes of this Article. - 11.03 Subject to the express provisions of any applicable University policy, a Union Representative may be present in the role of Advisor in any meeting in which an Employee is subject to a workplace investigation. - 11.04 Prior to disciplining an employee, the Employer will have a pre-disciplinary meeting with the employee and a Union representative.
 At this meeting, the Employer will advise the employee of the reason(s) for the meeting and provide the employee with an opportunity to respond.
 Within 5 business days of this meeting or within 5 business days of any additional meeting(s) the Employer may require to follow-up on the details of the employee's response, the Employer will impose discipline, if any.

-- 11.05 The Employer will remove warnings or suspensions in an employee's employment file after the employee has worked 3 academic terms or a maximum of 13 months during which there has not been subsequent discipline during that period of time. - 11.06 The parties agree that all documentation related to matters subject to Article 11 shall be handled in accordance with the principles set forth in Article 10.01(b). - 11.07 A copy of all disciplinary letters regarding warnings (written or verbal), suspensions or discharges shall be provided to the Union, within 2 business days of their issuance to the employee and will be marked "confidential". - 11.08 If any disciplinary action is rescinded, the discipline will be removed from the employee's employment file.
+Normally, this decision will be communicated orally and in writing at a meeting with the Employee and a Union Representative. - 11.05 The Employer will remove warnings or suspensions in an employee's employment file after the employee has worked 3 academic terms or a maximum of 13 months during meld which there has not been subsequent discipline during that period of time. - 11.06 The parties agree that all documentation related to matters subject to Article 11 shall be handled in accordance with the principles set forth in Article 10.01(b). - 11.07 A copy of all disciplinary letters regarding warnings (written or verbal), suspensions or discharges shall be provided to the Union, within 2 business days of their issuance to the employee and will be marked "confidential". - 11.08 If any disciplinary action is rescinded, the discipline will be removed from the employee's employment file.
 If an employee is disciplined, the employee may add their written comments to their employment file if they wish.